How Much Does a Retail Point of Sale System Cost?

 Just like in the financial markets, diversification of offerings and implementations work.
 Retailers are supplementing their core business with retail merchandise that fits their persona.
 Examples of this are vast.
 Specialty food retailers are offering tastings to enhance their core retail business.
 Cafe owners are adding and/or increasing the retail portion of their business to increase sales per customer and build brand awareness.
 Coffee shops are obtaining liquor licenses to offer wine and craft beers to boost their evening sales.

 Hybrid POS is a bit like the diversification of offerings in a retail environment.
-Hybrid can mean it can be deployed in the cloud and on premise in a mixed mode.
-This is helpful for organizations who are more dynamic in terms of when and where they sell things, such as a craft store that attends trade shows and sells wares outside of the brick and mortar store location.
-From this perspective hybrid POS solutions can offer local data at the stores with access for the enterprise ERP and cloud based POS for the more mobile parts of the company.
+Hybrid can mean it can be deployed in the cloud and on-premise in a mixed-mode.
+This is helpful for organizations that are more dynamic in terms of when and where they sell things, such as a craft store that attends trade shows and sells wares outside of the brick-and-mortar store location.
+From this perspective, hybrid POS solutions can offer local data at the stores with access to the enterprise ERP and cloud-based POS for the more mobile parts of the company.
 A small handful of solutions are capable of this and are posed to offer a “custom fit” solution to a broader range of merchants.
-The most dynamic of the solutions, hybrid POS offers the best of all worlds with the ability to host in the cloud or on premise.
-Solutions with this robust flexibility are often more feature rich and offer the ability to adjust the user and customer experience as well.
+The most dynamic of the solutions, hybrid POS offers the best of all worlds with the ability to host in the cloud or on-premise.
+Solutions with this robust flexibility are often more feature-rich and offer the ability to adjust the user and customer experience as well.
 While the costs and models are varied for this solution option, cloud based pricing ranges from $70.00 to $200.00 per month per user or workstation.

 At the end of the day one thing still holds true: you get what you pay for.
 When looking at the numbers and costs for a POS solution, make sure to think long-term, as we doubt your business plan includes going out of business soon.
 With the appropriate and properly implemented POS solution, you can set the stage for growth and great success while saving time, automating tasks, storing data for accountability, and providing a great experience for your staff and customers alike.